 The prototype "Super VC10 Type 1151" performed its initial flight on 7 May 1964, with Brian Trubshaw at the controls.
 Trubshaw reported that "she flies beautifully, better than the standard VC10, and that flies beautifully, too!"
 The first revenue flight was on 1 April 1965, from London to New York and then San Francisco.

 As it turned out, the 1 April date had a certain appropriateness, since by the time the Super VC10 was in service, BOAC didn't really want it, preferring the Boeing 707-320B.
-The only reason BOAC took the machine at all was because of heavy pressure from the British government, and total deliveries of the Super VC10 Type 1151 to BOAC only amounted to 17, the last being delivered in May 1969, with the deliveries including the prototype.
+The only reason BOAC took the machine at all was because of strong pressure from the British government, and total deliveries of the Super VC10 Type 1151 to BOAC only amounted to 17, the last being delivered in May 1969, with the deliveries including the prototype.
 Along with the 12 Type 1101s, that gave BOAC a grand total of 29 VC10s of all makes.
 BOAC had originally wanted more, with the actual orders placed and aircraft delivered undergoing a confusing history of second thoughts and changes, under a cloud of bureaucratic chaos generated between BOAC and the government.